nireo/upfi/README.md

 > upfi is a minimal version of google drive.

+## Goal

+The goal of the project is to create an easy to setup file hosting service.
+The idea is that anyone with a linux computer can setup a upfi-instance!

 ## Setup

 Upfi is built with golang, so you will need to install it.
 Also upfi has a few go dependencies.
 These all are downloaded with the `Makefile` when you run make.